surajsharma/surajsharma.github.io/src/content/post/experiments.md

 ---

 ## [SVG Crossword](https://github.com/surajsharma/Crossword)
 A Simple Crossword puzzle in React built with the philosophy of SVG-over-CSS.
 Inspired by [The Guardian crossword puzzle](https://github.com/zetter/react-crossword), and has all the same features, which include revealing individual words, revealing all words, verifying each/all words from the backend and color-coding correct/incorrect words.
-Here's a [video demo↗️](https://www.youtube.com/watch?v=pkqtAVJ-olc).
  [![crossword](/images/CW.gif)](https://github.com/surajsharma/Crossword "svg crossword")